Cannabis needs Fertilizer to grow Big Buds

 You start giving fertilizer when the plants are 3-4 weeks old.

 That means; Every time you water your plants, there will be fertilizer in the water.

 After giving fertilizer 3 times, you DON’T give fertilizer the next time.
 They need a break

 If your plants are very young (3 weeks old), you likely give them water every 2nd day.

 You water them Monday, Wednesday and Friday with fertilizer water.
 THEN on Sunday, you give them pure water (just water, no fertilizer).
 Then on Tuesday, it’s back on fertilizer water.

-That way some of the build up salt from the fertiliser is flushed out and your plants feel better.
+That way some of the build up salt from the fertilizer is flushed out and your plants feel better.